Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 ## Latent Spaces

 [Latent spaces](https://arxiv.org/pdf/2112.04895.pdf) are described as abstract, multidimensional spaces that store significant internal representations of events that have been experienced externally.
 In the latent space, samples that are comparable in the real world are situated close to one another.
 Since each witnessed event is stored in a condensed picture in the brain, human beings are able to comprehend a wide range of subjects.
-For instance, they don't remember every nuance of a cat's appearance such that we can spot one in the street.
+For instance, they don't remember every nuance of a cat's appearance such that one can be spot on the street.
 They maintain an internal model of a cat's typical appearance.
 Latent space seeks to give a computer a grasp of a wide range of topics and the events associated with those topics comparable to how humans do so, through a quantitative spatial representation or modelling.
 Because learning the characteristics of data and streamlining data representations with the intention of identifying patterns are at the heart of deep learning, the concept of latent spaces is crucial.
 The reason to learn a latent space over seen data (a series of events) is that significant differences in observed space or events may be caused by minute alterations in latent space (for the same topic).
 Since seen data itself is a very large area to learn from, learning a latent space would help the model make sense of observed data more effectively.